TabbyisTrans/SchoolWork2024/latin/AeniedIntro.md

 2. The aeneid is an epic poem

-3. The main character is Aeneas, a Trojan Warrior, he flees with his father Anchisesm and his son Ascanius.
+3. The main character is Aeneas, a Trojan Warrior, he flees with his father Anchises and his son Ascanius.

 4. Aeneas previously appears in the Iliad, where he is nearly killed in battle by Achillius